UlyssesWu/XamarinPosed/README.md

 ## Hints
 ### How to change xposed module name?
-XamarinPosed Project Properties - Android Manifest - change package name to what you want
+XamarinPosed Project Properties - Android Manifest - change package name to whatever you want

 ### How to enable Resource hook?
 Since resource hook is not supported by VirtualXposed, it's disabled by default.
 To enable it:

 XamarinPosed Project Properties - Build - Conditional Compilation Symbols - remove "VXP"

 ## Related Projects